-The second documented introduction of the discovery of Vanilla pollination into Réunion island occurs at the hand of a Pierre-Sébastien Dupuy, naval pharmacist in Guadeloupe [61,80].
+The second documented introduction of the discovery of Vanilla pollination into Réunion island occurs at the hand of Pierre-Sébastien Dupuy, a naval pharmacist in Guadeloupe [61,80].
 In July of 1842, the Comité D’Agriculture announced that it had received three interesting memoirs by Mr. Dupuy, one of its corresponding members.
-In the meeting of the 11th July 1842, Mr. Dupuy’s memoir relating to the culture of vanilla was read before the members of the Comité D’Agriculture (Figure 5B).
+In the meeting on the 11th of July 1842, Mr. Dupuy’s memoir relating to the culture of vanilla was read before the members of the Comité D’Agriculture (Figure 5B).
 It contained critical information on “a newly discovered process, with the help of which it was possible in France and the Antilles to sell productively this plant which had until then remained sterile, just as in Bourbon”.
 It is uncertain if Mr. Dupuy, prior to offering these memoirs, visited and informed farmers on Réunion island of this technique (as had been done by Perrottet), but it is certainly possible.
-A Mr. Dupuy, listed as navy sublieutenant, is recorded to have arrived to Réunion on the 17th April 1841, which under captain Ferrin was returning to the port of Toulon on the Iphigénie after visiting Rio de Janeiro.
-A Mr. P. Dupuy is also recorded to depart from Réunion in March of 1842.
-Perhaps neither of these are Pierre-Sébastien Dupuy, but we know for certain that his manuscript made it to the island.
+A Mr. Dupuy, listed as navy sublieutenant, is recorded to have arrived in Réunion on the 17th of April 1841, under Captain Ferrin, and was returning to the port of Toulon on the Iphigénie after visiting Rio de Janeiro.
+Mr. P. Dupuy is also recorded to depart from Réunion in March of 1842.
+Perhaps neither of these is Pierre-Sébastien Dupuy, but we know for certain that his manuscript made it to the island.

 Figure 5.
 Reproductions from the Feuille Hebdomadaire.
-(A) Perrottet’s arrival recorded on Réunion island on the 16th June 1839.
-(B) The Comité d’Agriculture announces that it has received a memoir by Mr. Dupuy relating to the culture of vanilla, it was read before its members on the 11th July 1842.
-(C) Possibly the first publicly available description of Edmond’s pollination technique published on the 30th August 1843.
+(A) Perrottet’s arrival recorded on Réunion island on the 16th of June 1839.
+(B) The Comité d’Agriculture announces that it has received a memoir by Mr. Dupuy relating to the culture of vanilla, it was read before its members on the 11th of July 1842.
+(C) Possibly the first publicly available description of Edmond’s pollination technique published on the 30th of August 1843.
 Photographs by the author.

 Dupuy did not discover another method of Vanilla pollination.
 He served as a messenger for a pollination technique that had been successful elsewhere in France and the Antilles.
-There is evidence that the knowledge regarding Vanilla pollination had reached the French Antilles by 1839 where it had been brought by Daniel Beauperthuy, a creole born in Guadeloupe.
-Beauperthuy had an interest in natural sciences, he attended courses in botany and entomology, and graduated from his medical studies in Paris in 1837, being appointed traveling naturalist (naturaliste voyageur) to the Muséum National d’Histoire Naturelle [81,82]—this is the very place and time when Neumann carried out his experiments on Vanilla pollination [62,63].
-After his stay in Paris, Beauperthuy returned briefly to Guadeloupe in 1839 [83], before settling finally in Venezuela.
-He is credited with having introduced the knowledge on Vanilla pollination into Martinique, surely contributing to the several hundred kilograms of Vanilla being exported from the colony as of 1840 [84].
+There is evidence that the knowledge regarding Vanilla pollination had reached the French Antilles by 1839 where it had been brought by Daniel Beauperthuy, a Creole born in Guadeloupe.
+Beauperthuy had an interest in natural sciences, he attended courses in botany and entomology and graduated from his medical studies in Paris in 1837, being appointed traveling naturalist (naturaliste voyageur) to the Muséum National d’Histoire Naturelle [81,82]—this is the very place and time when Neumann carried out his experiments on Vanilla pollination [62,63].
+After his stay in Paris, Beauperthuy returned briefly to Guadeloupe in 1839 [83] before settling finally in Venezuela.
+He is credited with having introduced the knowledge of Vanilla pollination into Martinique, surely contributing to the several hundred kilograms of Vanilla being exported from the colony as of 1840 [84].

 As we will see below, Edmond Albius is often credited as the “true and only” discoverer of the artificial pollination of Vanilla.
-It is suggested that Edmond—an enslaved teen at the time—was victim of unscrupulous botanists trying to rob him of the credit for the groundbreaking innovation.
+It is suggested that Edmond—an enslaved teen at the time—was the victim of unscrupulous botanists trying to rob him of the credit for the groundbreaking innovation.
 Given the unjust, defenseless circumstance of Edmond, it is not surprising that most would jump to his side when the issue of who can claim priority over Vanilla pollination arises.
 But this dispute originates in what I regard as a series of misinterpretations.
-One may wonder why Edmond Albius is so often regarded as the discoverer of artificial pollination in Vanilla, when we know with certainty that the efforts of Morren, Neumann, Beauperthuy, Perrottet, Pierot, Dupuy and Visiani, predate his technique becoming public.
+One may wonder why Edmond Albius is so often regarded as the discoverer of artificial pollination in Vanilla when we know with certainty that the efforts of Morren, Neumann, Beauperthuy, Perrottet, Pierot, Dupuy, and Visiani, predate his technique becoming public.